 Initially, the AoDs was designed including a Frontend, the User Registration Portal, which partially implemented a service discovery and a user profiling features to identify small research groups (the so-called Long Tail of Science).
 Now that the Marketplace is available, these features have become redundant.
 The Marketplace already profiles the customers and, in addition, gathers information on service orders allowing the identification of AoDs users.
 Furthermore, it has been considered more convenient offering to potential customers a single point of access (frontend) to all the EGI services (the Marketplace).

-For such reasons, we decided to integrate the AoDs with the Marketplace for both exploiting its profiling features and exposing its service options (the applications) to the customers.
+For these reasons, we decided to integrate the AoDs with the Marketplace for both exploiting its profiling features and exposing its service options (the applications) to the customers.
 The Marketplace also lists the links to access the applications and, then, can be used as a full frontend for the AoDs.

 For this aim, a new service category was introduced in the Marketplace data model, “APPLICATIONS”, and the AoDs was included in this category.